-Field Crew Supervisor 1 supervisor for a crew of In addition to requirements for field crew: 5.
-1 additional experienced craft worker per additional crew of 5 craft workers.
-Each field crew shall have at least one supervisor that has demonstrated experience as a craft worker with expertise that is adequate to perform any reasonable task within the scope of the AG&M category they are working in.
-AG&M supervisor shall have at least 4 years of experience as a glazier.
+Field Crew Supervisor 1 supervisor In addition to requirements for field crew: for a crew of 5.
+1) Each field crew shall have at least one supervisor that 1 additional experienced craft worker has demonstrated experience as a craft worker with expertise that is adequate to perform any reasonable task within the scope of the AG&M category they are working in. per additional crew of 5 craft workers.
+AG&amp;M supervisor shall have at least 4 years of experience as a glazier.